10 Tips To Fight Sleep Deprivation as a Nurse

-Of course the easiest and most assumed treatment to lack of sleep is to sleep, but it may not be as easy as it sounds.
+Of course, the easiest and most assumed treatment for lack of sleep is to sleep, but it may not be as easy as it sounds.
 Here are some helpful tips to defeating your SWSD:

 Setting a proper sleep schedule can help the body get the necessary amount of relaxation and energy needed in order to function properly.
 Although it varies from person to person, a healthy adult needs anywhere from 7.5 to 9 hours of sleep in order to fully function at their best capability.

 To maintain high-quality sleep, it's important to stick to your sleep schedule - every day.
 Make sure to set your alarm for the same time every day.

 2. Avoid eating heavy meals, alcohol and caffeine before bedtime